Popular Fayetteville gym suddenly shuts down leaving members, employees scrambling

 Others who hadn't seen the post found out the hard way.

-While customers have options, employees and owners of shops inside the gym say they were left scrambling.
+While customers have options, employees and owners of shops inside the gym said they were left scrambling.

 "We're just in a state of shock, you know.
 Everything is all abrupt," said Anthony Hill, owner of Heal Thy Living Nutrition.

-ABC11 tracked down the owner and spoke with him over the phone.
+ABC11 tracked down the owner and spoke with him on the phone.
 Greg Moseley said he's been battling cancer and had no choice but to close up shop.

 "The rent went up.
 Payroll goes up.
 Utilities go up and my income went down.
-So it reached a point where I couldn't financially afford to feed it," Mosely explained.
+So it reached a point where I couldn't financially afford to feed it," Moseley explained.

-Mosely went on to say that he told some employees a month ago about the closure.
-A source close to the situation tells Eyewitness News Mosely decided not to renew the lease agreement in the shopping plaza.
+Moseley went on to say that he told some employees a month ago about the closure.
+A source close to the situation told ABC11 that Moseley decided not to renew the lease agreement in the shopping plaza.

-The owner says some employees will receive severance pay.
+The owner said some employees will receive severance pay.
 He does plan to keep his two other locations in the South.

 Popular Fayetteville gym suddenly shuts down leaving members, employees scrambling